LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

 1 --> a[a]
 1 --> b[b]
 ```
 Continuing, we have `'c'`.
-We should now be appending new expressions to the newly created group (the second child of the `Branch` node).
+We should now be appending new expressions to the newly created group (the second child of the root `Branch` node).
 ```mermaid
 graph TD